 Stonewall is Britain’s leading charity for lesbian, gay, bi and trans equality.
 Working to create a world where every single person can be accepted without exception.

-Founded by a small group of people who wanted to break down barriers to equality, Stonewall campaigns to eliminate homophobia, biphobia and transphobia in communities, and empowers LGBT people and their allies to be role models wherever they live, work, shop, socialise or pray.
+Founded by a small group of people who wanted to break down barriers to equality, Stonewall campaigns to eliminate homophobia, biphobia and transphobia in communities, and empowers LGBTQ people and their allies to be role models wherever they live, work, shop, socialise or pray.

 Call: 0800 0502020